October 18, 2023

-Additionally, you can identify which activities on each social network got the most reach, engagement, clicks, and more.
-This will help you get more out of your program by knowing where you see the best results.
+This allows you to identify which activities on each social network got the most reach, engagement, clicks, and more, helping you get more out of your program by knowing where you get the best results.

 Pro Tip: To understand the growth and improvement in your program, you’ll look at an aggregate view of how all your activities performed historically.

 In order to see the fiscal value of your employee advocacy program, you need to see where your closed deals came from.
-This is easy to do with rich lead source tracking capabilities in GaggleAMP's employee advocacy platform.
+This is easy to do with lead source tracking capabilities in GaggleAMP's employee advocacy platform.

 Lead source tracking allows you to see which posts a lead clicked on to visit your site and convert to a lead.
 Through integrations with marketing automation tools such as Hubspot, Salesforce, Marketo, and others, tracking leads from GaggleAMP is a seamless effort.
 By attaching a unique tracking code to the links in your social posts, you’ll be able to tell which of your leads came from your employee advocacy program, and which of your program’s leads closed deals with you.